marccoup/social-image-generator/README.md

 ```

 Usually using the `$generator->generate()` method will be all you need but if you wish to write the sections of the
-image in a different order, want multiple lattices, or do anything else with the image you can interact with it in the
+image in a different order, want multiple lattices, or to do anything else with the image you can interact with it in the
 following ways:

 ```php